 The United States has four major coins.
 They are the penny, nickel, dime, and quarter.
 Soon, one of these coins will get a big change.
 Last week, the U.S. announced five new designs.
 They are for the 2022 American Women Quarters collection.
-Five leading ladies will be featured on the back of the U.S. quarters.
+Five ladies will be featured on U.S. quarters.
 Read on to learn who made it onto the money!

 Nina Otero-Warren (1881–1965)